sensu/sensu-docs/content/sensu-go/6.9/operations/manage-secrets/secrets-providers.md

 tls          |
 -------------|------
 description  | TLS object.
-You may need to set up a CA cert if it is not already stored in your operating system's trust store.
+You may need to set up a Certificate Authority (CA) certificate if it is not already stored in your operating system's trust store.
 To do this, set the TLS object and provide the `ca_cert` path.
 You may also need to set up `client_cert`, `client_key`, or `cname`. required     | false type         | Map of key-value pairs example      | {{< language-toggle >}}